strimzi/strimzi.github.io/_posts/2020-11-10-dynamically-changeable-logging.md

 Strimzi Cluster Operator, Topic Operator, Entity Operator and Strimzi Kafka Bridge use automatic reloading of logging configuration.
 The only way to check the logging configuration of these components is by looking into the pod for the file on the path `/opt/strimzi/custom-config/log4j2.properties`.
 It should contain the configuration and the `monitorInterval` property.
-Note that reconciliation time, [re-mouting ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#mounted-configmaps-are-updated-automatically) and `monitorInterval` value affect the time logging configuration to be reloaded.
+Note that reconciliation time, [re-mouting ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#mounted-configmaps-are-updated-automatically) and `monitorInterval` value affect the time it takes for logging configuration to be reloaded.

 ## Implementation details